NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/advanced/scripts.md

 ### Hardhat arguments

-You can still pass arguments to Hardhat when using it as a library.
+You can still pass arguments (e.g. `--network`) to Hardhat when running a standalone script.
 This is done by setting environment variables.
 These are:

 - `HARDHAT_NETWORK`: Sets the network to connect to.